17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 Stampede

-Even if your regular day-to-day attire doesn’t consist of cowboy boots & worn-in jeans, the world’s most famous rodeo may change your tune.
-The Calgary Stampede is a barrel-load of entertainment.
-It showcases everything from chuckwagon races to live country music.
+Even if your regular day-to-day attire doesn’t consist of cowboy boots & worn-in jeans (ours certainly doesn’t!), we think the world’s most famous rodeo may change your tune.
+The Calgary Stampede is a barrel-load of entertainment, showcasing everything from chuckwagon races to live country music.

-The western-themed festival is also famous for rewarding early-risers.
-Get to the gates early to enjoy its hearty pancake & sausage breakfasts.
-Grab a fork & your cowboy hat and dig right in!
+The western-themed festival is also famous for rewarding early risers.
+Get to the gates early to enjoy its hearty pancake and sausage breakfasts.
+We’d suggest doing as the locals do: Grab a fork and your cowboy hat—and dig right in!

 Heritage Park Historical Village

 Heritage Park Historical Village is the largest living history museum in Canada.
-For history buffs, it’s, undoubtedly, one of the coolest things to see in Calgary.
+And for history buffs like us, it’s one of the coolest things to see in Calgary.

 Heritage Park Historical Village